open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 While it is possible to create "Process" spans and correlate those with consumer traces in certain cases, this is not something that can be generally required.
-Therefore, it is more feasible to require the creation of "Receive" spans to correlate producer with consumer traces.
-A "Receive" span must link to the "Create" spans of all messages that are handled by the respective "Receive" operation.
-Depending on the use case, "Receive" spans can correlate with "Process" spans or other spans modelling processing operations.
+Therefore, it is more feasible to require the creation of "Deliver" spans to correlate producer with consumer traces.
+A "Deliver" span must link to the "Create" spans of all messages that are handled by the respective "Deliver" operation.
+Depending on the use case, "Deliver" spans can correlate with "Process" spans or other spans modelling processing operations.

-The operation modelled by the "Receive" span does not strictly refer to receiving the message from intermediaries, but instead refers to the application receiving messages for processing.
-If messages are fetched from the intermediary and forwarded to the application in one go, the whole operation might be covered by a "Receive" span.
+The operation modelled by the "Deliver" span does not strictly refer to receiving the message from intermediaries, but instead refers to the application receiving messages for processing.
+If messages are fetched from the intermediary and forwarded to the application in one go, the whole operation might be covered by a "Deliver" span.
 However, clients might pre-fetch messages from intermediaries and cache those messages, and only forward messages to the application at a later time.
-In this case, the operation of pre-fetching and caching should not be covered by the "Receive" span.
+In this case, the operation of pre-fetching and caching should not be covered by the "Deliver" span.

-"Receive" spans SHOULD be created for all messages obtained by or passed to the application for processing.
-"Receive" spans MUST NOT be created for messages not forwarded to the application, but pre-fetched or cached by messaging libraries or SDKs.
-A single "Receive" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (in it is signalled that no messages were received).
+"Deliver" spans SHOULD be created for all messages obtained by or passed to the application for processing.
+"Deliver" spans MUST NOT be created for messages not forwarded to the application, but pre-fetched or cached by messaging libraries or SDKs.
+A single "Deliver" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (in it is signalled that no messages were received).
-For each message it accounts for, a "Receive" span SHOULD link to the "Create" span for the message.
+For each message it accounts for, a "Deliver" span SHOULD link to the "Create" span for the message.

 ### System-specific extensions